hexagon-geo-surv/json/docs/mkdocs/docs/api/basic_json/operator[].md

 ## Iterator invalidation

-For the non-const versions 1. and 4., when passing an array index that does not exist, it is created and filled with a `#!json null` value before a reference to it is returned.
+For the non-const versions 1. and 4., when passing an **array** index that does not exist, it is created and filled with a `#!json null` value before a reference to it is returned.
 For this, a reallocation can happen, in which case all iterators (including the [`end()`](end.md) iterator) and all references to the elements are invalidated.

+For [`ordered_json`](../ordered_json.md), also passing an **object key** to the non-const versions 2., 3., and 4., a reallocation can happen which again invalidates all iterators and all references.

 ## Parameters